-Over 60 games designed to help students become better storytellers.
+Over 60 games designed to help students become better playwrights and storytellers.

 If you are teaching a play-writing class or are working with students on effective storytelling, this tutorial contains over 60 drama games designed to help students become better storytellers.
 The games range from warm-ups to activities that can result in creating pieces to perform.